Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Understanding `Spectral Bottleneck'

 To maintain uniform feature scales and prevent exploding gradient issues, it is standard practice to normalize network inputs during training.
 However, for 1D data with high sampling rates, such as audio signals, input normalization introduces a mismatch between the frequency content of the signal and the frequency range effectively supported by the network.
 For instance, the input normalization \( \mathbf{x} \sim \mathcal{U}(-1, 1) \), scales the maximum frequency of a discretely sampled signal in proportion to its sampling rate.

 As for SIREN \cite{sitzmann2020implicit}, increasing the activation periodicity $\omega_0$ (Eqn \ref{eqn:siren}) may seem like a potential solution to mitigate the frequency bias induced by input scaling.
-However, since the pre-activation values of a SIREN predominantly lie within the range of $[-3,3]$ due to it's weight initialization scheme, a high $\omega_0$ can render the activation function insensitive and alter the activation distribution.
+However, since the pre-activation values of a SIREN predominantly lie within the range of $[-3,3]$ due to its weight initialization scheme, a high $\omega_0$ can render the activation function insensitive and alter the activation distribution.
 To address this, Sitzmann et al.~\cite{sitzmann2020implicit} scaled the inputs by a factor of 100, sampling them from a wider range $\mathbf{x} \sim \mathcal{U}(-100, 100)$, which effectively increases the power spectral density of the pre-activations by approximately the same factor (see Proposition~\ref{prop:uniform_psd_scaling}).
-This strategy, while effective for low-frequency-dominant signals, we observe SIREN with input scaling still fails for signals dominated by high frequencies.
+While this strategy is effective for low-frequency-dominant signals, SIREN with input scaling can still fail on high-frequency-dominant signals.
 An example illustrating this failure is discussed in Fig.~\ref{fig:problemWSiren}.

 \begin{proposition} If $\mathbf{w}_a \sim \mathcal{U}(-a,a)^d$, then $z_a(\mathbf{x})=\mathbf{w}_a^\top \mathbf{x}$ can be written as $a\,z_1(\mathbf{x})$ with $\mathbf{w}_1 \sim \mathcal{U}(-1,1)^d$, hence its Fourier transform scales by $a$ and the power spectral density satisfies $S_a(k)=a^2 S_1(k)$. \end{proposition}